ambernguy5/bioe131-finalproj24/README.md

 # bioe131-finalproj24

-This is the READme to recreate the HIV genome browser.
+This is the READme to recreate the HIV genome browser, focusing on accessory protein sequences across HIV subtypes A-C, and recombinant form AE.
 This READMe assumes the user already has apache2 and jbrowse-cli installed

 #  1. Download system dependencies
-Install wget, apache2, samtools, and tabix.
+Install wget, samtools, and tabix.

   1. wget is a tool for retrieving files over widely-used Internet protocols like HTTP and FTP.
-  2. apache2 allows you to run a web server on your machine.
-  3. samtools and tabix, as we have learned earlier in the course, are tools for processing and indexing genome and genome annotation files.
+  2. samtools and tabix, as we have learned earlier in the course, are tools for processing and indexing genome and genome annotation files.

 Linux
 ```